sun-yixiao/sun-yixiao.github.io/teaching.md

 **_Text Data Analysis_** (Graduate lecture; Instructor: [Dr. Zhicong Chen](https://zhicongchen.github.io/))

+- Feedbacks from my students:
+  - _"I have to give Yixiao a perfect score on the evaluation!
+She is truly responsible!"_
+  - _"Yixiao explains coding in a way that's easy to understand, and she clearly explains the principles and objectives of each step.
+That's exactly what I was looking for!"_

 **_Planning and Creative Strategy_** (Graduate seminar; Instructor: [Dr. Zhihao Ma](https://www.researchgate.net/profile/Zhihao-Ma-2))

 - Feedbacks from my students:
   - _"Yixiao lectures very clearly.
-We are lucky to have her!"_
+We're lucky to have her!"_
   - _"Yixiao always pinpoints and clearly explains the issues in our project, and I find her presence reassuring."_
   - _"I think Yixiao is really talented and takes good command of coding!"_